 Discussing body safety with your child is not easy.
 As caregivers, we often tell ourselves that “this couldn’t happen in my family” or “my friend/brother/neighbor would never do that to my child.”
 But these are among the many myths that enable abusers to do their damage.
-Below are resources to make the conversation easier and less taboo.
+It is imperative to discuss body safety with your child.
+It doesn’t need to be intimidating or scary.
+These conversations can start small and grow more complex over time.
+Here are some resources to start normalizing body safety conversations within your home.

 Keeping children safe online.